 Being a solution architect and CTO for many years I am not at all biased however I must say arguably, it was by far the best AWS re:invent event that has happened ever.
 AWS is offering 3500+ cloud services that clearly shows the amount of investment AWS is making who owns 47% market share of Cloud Revenue and why you need to think about building effective Cloud and Cloud Migration strategy for your application sooner than later.
 Other important players are Azure 10%, Google 4%, and IBM 3%.

-As a solution provider, It is always an important task for me and my team to keep eye on overall innovation in cloud space and how it is helpful for me to build better optimised Cloud Native strategy for my clients to make them future proof.
+As an outsource software development solution provider, It is always an important task for me and my team to keep eye on overall innovation in cloud space and how it is helpful for me to build better optimised Cloud Native strategy for my clients to make them future proof.

 Features of Cloud Native Application